The tour is sponsored by Amazon Music

 Tickets will be on sale Friday, December 14th at 10 am CST.
 It will be in-the-round staging.
 There will be an eight ticket limit per purchase and can only be purchased at ticketmaster.com/garthbrooks or either Ticketmaster Express 1-866-448-7849 or 1-800-745-3000.
 Please note there will be no ticket sales at the venue box office or Ticketmaster outlets on December 14th.

 Tickets will cost $75.77 plus a $2.70 facility fee, a service charge of $7.25 and a $9.23 tax for a total of $94.95.

-Brooks has sold out two out of two stadium dates for next spring.
+Brooks has sold out two out of four stadium dates for next spring.
 Brooks sold out the first date of St. Louis on March 9th within hours of going on sale, and has also sold out his Glendale, AZ stop on March 23rd.
 Tickets for the third show in Gainesville, FL and fourth show in Pittsburgh, PA are on sale.

 These shows are the kickoff of The Garth Brooks Stadium Tour, a new three year North American run of dates.
 The tour will hit 10-12 cities per year for three years playing at college and professional football stadiums.